-We extend the study of energy efficient deadline scheduling on multiprocessor to jobs with arbitrary sizes and deadlines.
-We analyze the performance of the deterministic algorithm DCRR.
-In the proof of Theorem 2, the $\log P$ factor comes in the case K_1 , yet we note that this bound is rather loose and we believe that this can be improved.
-On the other hand, one may consider how DCRR can be coupled with OA instead of AVR to improve the results.
-Another open question is to consider speed bounded processors [12], in which case, not all the jobs can be completed by their deadlines.
+We consider energy efficient deadline scheduling for jobs with arbitrary sizes and deadlines in the multiprocessor setting.
+We analyze the performance of the deterministic algorithm DCRR and show that it is $O(\log^{\alpha} P)$ -competitive.
+On the other hand, the lower bound we obtain so far for DCRR is no more than a constant.
+In the proof of Theorem 2, the $\log P$ factor comes in the case K_1 , yet this bound is rather loose and we believe that it can be improved.

+To improve the result, one may consider how DCRR can be coupled with OA instead of AVR to improve the results.
+Another open question is to consider speed bounded processors [18], in which case, not all the jobs can be completed by their deadlines.
 The concern becomes to maximize the throughput (number of jobs completed by their deadlines) and to minimize the energy used to achieve this throughput.
-The problem has been considered in the single processor setting [5,12].
+The problem has been considered in the single processor setting [10,18] and a two processor system [28].
 It would be interesting to derive algorithms that are competitive both in throughput and energy in the multiprocessor setting.